nick-ng/poe-map-team/LAB_GEMS.md

 - 2.0 Summon Reaper (2, Summon Reaper of Revenants, Summon Reaper of Eviscerating)
 - 2.0 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
 - 2.0 Void Sphere (1, Void Sphere of Rending)
+- 1.9 Consecrated Path (1, Consecrated Path of Endurance)
+- 1.6 Rage Vortex (1, Rage Vortex of Berserking)
 - 1.0 Absolution (1, Absolution of Inspiring)
 - 1.0 Bladestorm (1, Bladestorm of Uncertainty)
 - 1.0 Cleave (1, Cleave of Rage)
-- 1.0 Consecrated Path (1, Consecrated Path of Endurance)
 - 1.0 Dominating Blow (1, Dominating Blow of Inspiring)
 - 1.0 Earthquake (1, Earthquake of Amplification)
 - 1.0 Earthshatter (2, Earthshatter of Prominence, Earthshatter of Fragility)